-CSU GE-B Notes:
+Cal-GETC Notes:

-- Additional courses may be added to the Yuba College CSU GE-Breadth.
-An updated Yuba College CSU GE-Breadth Requirement Sheet may be obtained from the Counseling Office, the Transfer Center webpage or www.assist.org. - Catalog rights do not apply to CSU GE-B. Courses must be on the CSU GE-B at the time they are taken or approved. - · Yuba College and Woodland Community College do not share CSU

-GE-B patterns.
-If taking a course in person or online at WCC, check to see what area it satisfies on WCC's pattern.

-- Courses completed at other California Community Colleges will be applied to CSU GE-B according to how they were approved at the college and semester in which they were completed. - Students majoring in Engineering may be waived/exempted from specific areas of CSU GE-Breadth for some CSU campuses. - Students majoring in Liberal Studies may be required to complete specific courses in each area of CSU GE-Breadth. - Advanced Placement (AP) examinations completed with a score of 3, 4, or 5 may be applied to the CSU GE-B. See "Advanced Placement Examinations" in this catalog for information. - A course completed with a grade of "P" (pass) may be used if the grading policy of the community college states that "P" is equivalent to a grade of "C" or better. - Courses listed in more than one area may only be used once except for courses in the US History, Constitution, and American Ideals.
+- Additional courses may be added to the Yuba College Cal-GETC.
+An updated Yuba College Cal-GETC Requirement Sheet may be obtained from the Counseling Office, the Transfer Center webpage or www.assist.org. - Catalog rights do not apply to Cal-GETC.
+Courses must be on the approved Cal-GETC list in the term in which the course is taken and at the college where the course is taken. - Yuba College and Woodland Community College do not share Cal-GETC patterns.
+If taking a course in person or online at WCC, check to see what area it satisfies on WCC's pattern. - Courses completed at other California Community Colleges will be applied to Cal-GETC according to how they were approved at the college and semester in which they were completed. - Students majoring in Liberal Studies may be required to complete specific courses in each area of Cal-GETC. - Advanced Placement (AP) examinations completed with a score of 3, 4, or 5 and International Baccalaureate (IB) High Level examinations with a score of 5, 6, or 7 may be applied to the CalGETC.
+College Level Examination Program (CLEP) examinations are not accepted for Cal-GETC credit.
+See "Advanced Placement/ International Baccalaureate Examinations" in this catalog for information. - A course completed with a grade of "P" (pass) may be used if the grading policy of the community college states that "P" is equivalent to a grade of "C" or better. - Courses listed in more than one area may only be used once except for courses in the US History, Constitution, and American Ideals. - Students who have not maintained continuous enrollment and thereby have lost the right to use the CSU GE-B or IGETC may apply the courses they completed with "C" grades or better that were on the approved IGETC list at the time taken for the college where taken to the same area on Cal-GETC.